-What is a choking or strangulation allegation in an assault case?
+What is a choking, strangulation, or smothering allegation in an assault case?

 Under a relatively new Texas law, a physical fight that historically could have resulted in a misdemeanor assault case may now be filed as a third degree felony if there is an accusation that the suspect choked, strangled, suffocated, or otherwise impaired the breathing or circulation of another person AND the alleged victim is a family member, roommate, or person with whom the suspect was romantically involved.

 If the suspect and alleged victim had merely been friends, acquaintances, or strangers, then a conviction based on the same alleged behavior would carry a maximum penalty of one year in the county jail, but since domestic violence is involved, the maximum punishment in increased to ten years in the state penitentiary.

 If the suspect has previously been convicted of (or placed on deferred adjudication for) any type of assault against a family member, roommate or person they were dating, then the person may be charged with a second degree felony with a maximum punishment of twenty years in the penitentiary.
 This enhancement applies even if the prior assault was “only” a Class C misdemeanor assault by contact or threat.

 What is the legal definition of choking or smothering?

 The Texas Penal Code says an assault is subject to felony enhancement when:

 the offense is committed by intentionally, knowingly, or recklessly impeding the normal breathing or circulation of the blood of the person by applying pressure to the person’s throat or neck or by blocking the person’s nose or mouth.

 Why do the police add a choking enhancements?